the1lab/1lab/src/Cat/Diagram/Colimit/Cocone.lagda.md

 ## Initial Cocones as Colimits

-A cocone over some diagram $F$ contains the same data as natural transformations from $F$ to a constant functor.
-This means that they contain all of the data of a colimit; the only other bit we need is the universal property.
-This can be obtained by defining a colimit to be the [initial] object in the category of cocones over $F$.
+A cocone over some diagram $F$ contains the same data as natural transformation from $F$ to a constant functor.
+This means that they capture all the structure of colimits, save for the universal property.
+That too can be encoded, by asking that the cocone in question be an [initial object].

 [initial object]: Cat.Diagram.Initial.html